influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 Choose from three alert types in the `Rule Conditions` section of the Rule Configuration page.
 The three alert types are:

-* Threshold - alert if the data cross a boundary
+* Threshold: Alert if the data cross a boundary
-* Relative - alert if the data change relative to the data in a different time range
+* Relative: Alert if the data change relative to the data in a different time range
-* Deadman - alert if InfluxDB receives no relevant data for the specified time duration
+* Deadman: Alert if InfluxDB receives no relevant data for the specified time duration

-Here, we select the `Threshold` alert type.
+For this example, select the `Threshold` alert type.

 ### Step 4: Define the rule condition

-Next, define the threshold condition:
+Define the threshold condition:

 ![Create a condition](/img/chronograf/v1.4/g-kap-condition.png)